(I may earn a small commission from the products mentioned in this post.)

 How Long Do You Have To Use A Walker After Knee Replacement (My Experience)

-On day six after surgery, I began to use walking poles as well as my walker.
-By the end of the first week, I was using the walking poles more than the walker.
+On day six after surgery, I began to use hiking poles as well as my walker.
+By the end of the first week, I was using the hiking poles more than the walker.

 I also used it when getting out of the shower or while brushing my teeth.
 During week two I used the walker some of the time but by the end of the second-week post surgery, I was not using it at all except at night.

 How To Prepare Your House For Using A Walker After TKR

 The walker is somewhat wide and you need to position your furniture so that you can maneuver the walker easily from room to room.
 Remove all small rugs.
 Small rugs can be a hazard and are easy to get caught in the walker wheels and they are easy to slip on, especially bath mats located in your bathrooms.

 - A smooth floor like wood or tile makes it much easier to use a walker.
 The tile and wood floors made it much easier to get around.
 We have a large rug in the living room and it was easy to move around on it too.

 We have two bathrooms.
 One is very large and the other off our master bedroom is very small.
 The walker fit in both the bathrooms but it was much harder to maneuver the walker in the small bathroom.